Busch-Jaeger/node-free-at-home/docs/Home.md

 ### Overview

-To get started immediately, please refer to the [walkthrough](https://github.com/Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/wiki/Getting-started).
+To get started immediately, please refer to the [walkthrough](https://github.com/Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/wiki/Getting-started) [walkthrough](Getting-started) [[walkthrough|Getting started]].

 The remainder of this documentation gives further details on ABB free@home Addons.